nunosilva800/blog/1-pattern-history-consumer.md

 You might already be thinking how this can be achieved with most concurrency primitives, such as locks or semaphores, and yes, this is a good way to handle the problem.

-As example of this that uses Go's channels would look like the following:
+An example of this that uses Go's channels would look like the following:

 ```go
 package main